-The second largest island of the Canary Islands a holiday in Fuerteventura guarantees gorgeous sunny weather, and miles of white sandy beaches.
+The second largest island of the Canary Islands, Fuerteventura holidays guarantees gorgeous sunny weather, and miles of white sandy beaches.
 It’s the perfect destination for water sports like kite surfing and windsurfing, but if you’d rather let others do the wave breaking, a holiday to Fuerteventura is also great for simply relaxing on the beach.
 Besides, a lively nightlife means that you can always dance off any extra calories consumed or make up for the lack of exercise at the many bars and clubs on offer.

 The colours of Africa and the atmosphere of Spain come together on Fuerteventura holidays.
 This Canary Isle is sun-baked with a lunar-like landscape bathed in saffron and coriander shades surrounded by rugged coastline.
 The whole island was declared a UNESCO Biosphere Reserve in 2009 and with over 3,000 hours of sunshine a year booking cheap holidays to Fuerteventura with lastminute.com should be top of your to-do list

 Fuerteventura is on our list of the best summer destinations.
-So if you’re looking for a little inspiration we’ve pulled together our list of the Top 10 summer holiday destinations.
+So if you’re looking for a little inspiration we’ve pulled together our list of the best summer holiday destinations.

 Fuerteventura holidays have something for everybody whether you're travelling as a couple, with your family or with friends.